rplevy/milieu/README.md

 * Access config values:

-  Specifying config values as required (will warn if undef when not suppressed.)
+  Specifying config values (will warn if undef when not suppressed.)
   ```clojure
   (config/value :my :config :value)
   ```